 The focus of this interdisciplinary course is on the relevance of the qualitative research method of Ethnography for exploring issues pertaining to youth in urban contexts.
 We will explore the complex relationships among schooling, social structure, and culture through research projects conducted by course participants.
-Students will be taught methods of data collection and analysis, including how to examine research subjectivities, "gain entry" in the field, manage data, frame assertions, seek confirming and disconfirming evidence, consider diverse audiences for reporting, and try out various narrative styles and voices in their interpretive writing.
+Students will be taught methods of data collection and analysis, including how to examine research subjectivities, -gain entry" in the field, manage data, frame assertions, seek confirming and disconfirming evidence, consider diverse audiences for reporting, and try out various narrative styles and voices in their interpretive writing.
 This course has been relevant to students interested in youth and urban issues across a variety of majors, including Art, Theatre, Dance, Media and Communication, English, Sociology, Psychology, Spanish, and American Studies.

-410. Assessment & Evaluation
+410. Seminar in Assessment & Evaluation

-This course is designed to give the prospective elementary/secondary teacher an overview of assessment/evaluation issues, techniques, and practices.
-Students will be examining topics of standardized testing, teacher made tests, alternative/authentic assessment techniques, grading practices, and parent conferences.
-Also, students will be introduced to ways in which technology can be integrated into the assessment and evaluation process.
-Throughout the course, students will be encouraged to think critically about the issues surrounding assessment within the context of educational practice and political reality.
+This course is designed to provide an overview of developmentally appropriate assessment/evaluation issues, techniques, and practices.
+Both on-going informal and formal assessment as integral to the teaching and learning process are emphasized.
+The course examines topics of curriculum-based assessment, formative and summative assessment, teacher made tests, standardized testing, alternative/authentic assessment techniques, grading practices, and parent conferences.
+The course introduces ways in which technology can be integrated into the assessment and evaluation process.
+Throughout the course, students are encouraged to think critically about the issues surrounding assessment within the context of educational practices and political realities.